aiekick/ImGuiFileDialog/README.md

 - Support files Exploring with keys : Up / Down / Enter (open dir) / Backspace (come back)
 - Support files Exploring by input char (case insensitive)
 - Support bookmark creation/edition/call for directory (can have custom name corresponding to a path)
+- Support input path edition by right click on a path button

 Use the Namespace igfd (for avoid conflict with variables, struct and class names)